Skip to main content

 Define Your Settings

-Use this opportunity to define any settings your module may need (see our guide on settings).
+Use this method to define any settings your module needs (see our guide on settings).

 When defining your settings:

-• DO use a dedicated settings class if your module has enough settings to avoid managing them all in your module class.
+• DO use a dedicated settings class when you have many settings to keep the module class manageable.

-• DO use localized strings to help ensure that users can understand your settings if they have Blish HUD set to a different language.
+• DO use localized strings so users can understand your settings regardless of their Blish HUD language.

-• DO NOT do anything other than define settings within this method call.
-This call blocks and should not be making calls to outside resources or performing resource intensive tasks.
+• DO NOT perform anything other than defining settings in this call.
+It blocks and should not access external resources or perform heavy work.

-• DO NOT change the data types of your settings once defined.
-Doing so can lose settings for those loading them.
-Either migrate the settings on launch or use a new setting name going forward.
+• DO NOT change the data types of settings after they are defined.
+Doing so can discard saved values.
+Migrate settings on launch or use a new setting name instead.

 It is not required that you define all settings at launch.
 Settings can be defined or recalled at any time within your module.